What Is SUI Blockchain?

 Start Using the SUI Blockchain

-SUI is a fresh layer 1 blockchain that is seeing a lot of activity.
-But how can you work with it?
+SUI is seeing a lot of activity.
+But how exactly do you work with it?

 To get started with the SUI blockchain in a secure environment, you can make use of the Ledger ecosystem.
 For this, install the Sui app on your Ledger device.
-Then, connect your SUI Wallet to your device to interact with the latest NFTs, DeFi, and dApps.
+Then, create and connect your SUI Wallet, which you can choose from the official SUI website, to your device to interact with the latest NFTs, DeFi, and dApps.

 Now, you are ready to explore the ecosystem with absolute security.